web3/web3.js/docs/web3-bzz.rst

     var Bzz = require('web3-bzz');

     // will autodetect if the "ethereum" object is present and will either connect to the local swarm node, or the swarm-gateways.net.
-    // Optional you can give your own "url" var bzz = new Bzz(Bzz.givenProvider || 'http://swarm-gateways.net');
+    // Optional you can give your own provider URL; If no provider URL is given it will use "http://swarm-gateways.net" var bzz = new Bzz(Bzz.givenProvider || 'http://swarm-gateways.net');